aspose-slides/Aspose.Slides-Documentation/en/php-java/developer-guide/manage-presentation/manage-slide-show/_index.md

 ## **Use Advance Slides**

-`SlideShowSettings.setUseTimings` method allows you to enable or disable the use of preset timings for each slide.
+`SlideShowSettings->setUseTimings` method allows you to enable or disable the use of preset timings for each slide.
 This is useful for automatically showing slides with pre-defined display durations.
 The code example below creates a new presentation and disables the use of timings.

 ```php
 $presentation = new Presentation();